texfaq/texfaq.github.io/FAQ-errstruct.md

 available may be had by typing `?`.
 One immediately valuable command is `h`, which gives you an expansion of TeXs original pr&eacute;cis message, sometimes accompanied by a hint on what to do to work round the problem in the short term.
-If you simply type 'return' (or whatever else your system uses to signal the end of a line) at the prompt, TeX will attempt to carry on (often with rather little success).
+If you simply type ''return'' (or whatever else your system uses to signal the end of a line) at the prompt, TeX will attempt to carry on (often with rather little success).